 Dragon Lumalens Red Ion

-Anon pulls through with Sonar Green(23% VLT); an excellent medium light lens that will give you contrast on bright and overcast days.
-We have a complete Anon lens guide if you want to learn more about Sonar lens technology.
+Anon pulls through with PERCEIVE Variable Green(22% VLT); an excellent medium light lens that will give you contrast on bright and overcast days.
+We have a complete Anon lens guide if you want to learn more about PERCEIVE lens technology.